riferrei/ccloud-workshop/README.md

 - **Step 01**: Log in into [Confluent Cloud](https://confluent.cloud/login) using your credentials.
   ![Log In](images/exer01/step01.png)
-- **Step 02**: Select the environment "confluent-workshop" to access the environment.
+- **Step 02**: Select the environment "ccloud-workshop" to access the environment.
-- **Step 03**: Click in the cluster "confluent-workshop" to access the cluster.
+- **Step 03**: Click in the cluster "ccloud-workshop" to access the cluster.
   ![Continue](images/exer02/step03.png)
 - **Step 04**: Click on the tab *Topics* to access the topic management.
   ![Continue](images/exer02/step04.png)